ameyshinde28/Real_Time_ML_System/README.md

 ## Session 4

-- [ ] Dockerize our real-time feature pipeline
+- [x] Dockerize our real-time feature pipeline
-- [ ] Dockerize our backfill pipeline and run it
+- [x] Dockerize our backfill pipeline and run it
-- [ ] Duild a functional training pipeline
+- [ ] Build a functional training pipeline
       -[ ] Implement a class to read OHLC data from the feature store